Skip to main content

 The samples are usually taken from the back of the pelvic (hip) bone, but sometimes other bones are used instead.
 If only an aspiration is to be done, it may be taken from the sternum (breastbone).

 For a bone marrow aspiration, you lie on a table (either on your side or on your belly).
 The doctor will clean the skin over the hip and then numb the area and the surface of the bone by injecting a local anesthetic.
 This may cause a brief stinging or burning sensation.
 A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out a small amount of liquid bone marrow.
-Even with the anesthetic, most patients still have some brief pain when the marrow is removed.
+Even with the anesthetic, most people still have some brief pain when the marrow is removed.

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
-This may also cause some brief pain.
+This also might cause some brief pain.
 Once the biopsy is done, pressure will be applied to the site to help prevent bleeding.

 Spinal fluid

 The cerebrospinal fluid (CSF) surrounds the brain and spinal cord.
 AML can sometimes spread to the area around the brain and spinal cord.
 To check for this spread, doctors might remove a sample of CSF for testing (a procedure called a lumbar puncture or spinal tap).
-A lumbar puncture is not often used to test for AML, unless a person is having symptoms that could be caused by leukemia cells that have spread into the brain and spinal cord.
+A lumbar puncture is not often used to test for AML, unless a person is having symptoms that could be caused by leukemia spread into the brain and spinal cord.

 For this test, you might lie on your side or sit up.
 The doctor first numbs an area of skin on the lower part of the back over the spine.
 A small, hollow needle is then inserted between the bones of the spine into the area around the spinal cord to remove some of the fluid.